 This report is the culmination of months of valuable work by the Tackling Racism Taskforce, which has taken a comprehensive approach to addressing injustice and inequality.
-The view of members was that removing and re-siting statues linked to slavery is an important milestone in our journey towards a more inclusive and diverse City.
+The view of members was that considering removing and re-siting statues linked to slavery is an important milestone in our journey towards a more inclusive and diverse City.

-The Policy and Resources Committee also approved measures aimed at improving diversity in the Court of Common Council – our primary decision-making body – including appointing a dedicated officer responsible for member diversity, as recommended by the Members Diversity Working Group which I served on.
+More importantly the Policy and Resources Committee also approved measures aimed at improving diversity in the Court of Common Council – our primary decision-making body – including appointing a dedicated officer responsible for member diversity, as recommended by the Members Diversity Working Group which I served on.

 Recommendations by the Tackling Racism Taskforce to boost diversity among staff by introducing anonymised recruitment for all pay grades, extra training and a ‘reverse mentoring’ scheme have already been approved.